midtown-ai/glossary/glossary/c.md

   * Attention-based model: for input sequence of length N, each layer's output is NxN (all to all comparison) and therefore each layer is o(N^2) for sequence of length N

  See also [C], [Hyperparameter], [Attention-Based Model]

+# Complexity Ceiling

+ The concept of a "complexity ceiling" in [expert systems] refers to the practical limits on the complexity and scale of knowledge that can be effectively represented and utilized within these systems.
+This limitation arises from several factors:

+ 1. Knowledge acquisition bottleneck: As the domain becomes more complex, it becomes increasingly difficult and time-consuming to gather, formalize, and encode all the relevant expert knowledge.
+ 2. [Rule interaction]: In large rule-based systems, the interactions between rules can become extremely complex and difficult to manage, leading to unexpected behaviors or conflicts.
+ 3. Maintenance challenges: As the knowledge base grows, maintaining and updating the system becomes progressively more difficult and error-prone.
+ 4. Performance issues: Very large knowledge bases can lead to decreased system performance, as the inference engine must search through a vast number of rules and facts.
+ 5. Brittleness: Expert systems often struggle with handling situations outside their specific domain of expertise, becoming less reliable as the problem space expands.
+ 6. Lack of common sense reasoning: Traditional expert systems typically lack the ability to reason about general knowledge and common sense, which limits their adaptability to new or unusual situations.

+ These limitations often mean that expert systems are most effective when applied to well-defined, narrow domains rather than broad, open-ended problem spaces.
+More recent approaches in AI, such as machine learning and deep learning, have been developed in part to address some of these limitations.

+ See also [C], [Cyc Export System]

 # Compliance Analysis